-Most Professional MBA students are aiming for a trajectory change, through upward growth, lateral transition or even a new venture.
-We promise to educate, prepare and celebrate with you on your career journey.
+Most Professional MBA students are aiming for a trajectory change through upward growth, lateral transition, or a new venture.
+We promise to educate, prepare, and walk with you on your career journey.

 - Career Accelerators: The career goal of many Jenkins MBA students is to accelerate their climb through the corporate ranks of their current employers.
-The MBA provides the necessary credibility, business acumen and leadership skills necessary to accelerate within the organization.
+The MBA provides the credibility, business acumen, and leadership skills needed to accelerate within the organization.

 - Career Changers: Some students leverage the MBA to change careers.
-The MBA program teaches business skills and offers functional experiences and exposure to other industries to help facilitate change.
+The MBA program teaches business skills and offers practical experiences and exposure to other industries to help facilitate change.

-- Career Explorers: While career changers usually have a career plan of which the MBA plays a part, career explorers may not have a plan, yet know that they don’t want to stay on their current career path.
-These students use their MBA experience to explore other career options available to them given newly-acquired business skills and experiences.
+- Career Explorers: While career changers usually have a career plan, career explorers may not have an idea.
+These students use their MBA experience to explore other career options available to them, given newly-acquired business skills and expertise.

 - Entrepreneurs: An MBA offers exposure to a wide range of issues that may make students better equipped to run a business.
-The Jenkins MBA Entrepreneurship and Technology Commercialization concentration (Area of Emphasis for Professional MBA students) is an excellent course of studies which meets this need.
+The Jenkins MBA Entrepreneurship and Technology Commercialization concentration (Area of Emphasis for Professional MBA students) is an excellent course of study to meet this need.

 Working Professional students who wish to make an external career transition should take advantage of the CMC’s numerous resources and event opportunities such as:

 - Resume Database for Recruiters